zdne/zdne-old.org/resume.md

 _Motto: It doesn't matter who I am but what I do._

 Zdenek "Z" Nemec has created several computer systems.
-The most popular were a loyalty cards mobile application used by hundreds of thousands customers to make their shopping experience easier, and an API description language used by over 200 thousands of developers to describe at least 300 thousands APIs in an accessible way.
+The most popular were a loyalty cards mobile application used by hundreds of thousands of customers to make their shopping experience easier and an API description language used by over 200,000 developers to describe at least 300,0000 APIs in an accessible way.

-While both of these are seemingly unrelated, targeting very different audiences, they have the same objective: To simplify the life of its users and to keep the focus on the subject.
+While both of these are seemingly unrelated and target very different audiences, they have the same objective: to simplify the life of its users and to keep the focus on the subject.

-He made the data modelling more accessible to developers with his data description language MSON.
-This encouraged new ways of thinking and data-manipulation tools.
+He made data modeling more accessible to developers with his data description language MSON.
+This encouraged new ways of thinking and prompted next-generation data manipulation tools.

 He has a strong background in distributed systems and user experience design.
-Zdenek advised several global companies with their APIs design and implementation processes.
+Zdenek advised several global companies with their API design and implementation processes.
 He loves interacting with users and customers as well as helping them to succeed.

 Recently Z has built the first dating bot for the Facebook Messenger platform.
 This bot facilitates the discovery of potentially matching people with the minimal entry barrier.

 Z is interested in organizational structures, systems understanding, semantics and data modeling.
 He is an advocate of Conway’s Law and therefore puts strong emphasis on the quality and clarity of communication and the well-being of both teams and individuals.